 In multiplayer games, players join up to eight players online to explore the Yellowstone wilderness and hunt elk, and raise pups together.
 The game is not a massive multiplayer online game.

-There are two types of multiplayer games:
+In 2.7, there are two types of multiplayer games:

 - Private games: Invite-only, featuring voice, text, and phrase chat.